 Advanced search

-Simulation and prediction of potential distribution area of Euproctis pseudoconspersa under climate change scenarios in China
+Simulation and prediction of potential distribution area of Euproctis pseudoconspersa under climate change in China

-Method Based on the distribution data and biological climate data of E. pseudoconspersa in China, MaxEnt model and ArcGIS software were used to predict the suitable areas for E. pseudoconspersa in China under the current climate, and the distribution range and potential suitable areas of E. pseudoconspersa in China in the 2050 and 2070 under SSP1-2.6, SSP2-4.5 and SSP5-8.5 climate change scenarios, and then the dominant environmental variables affecting the distribution of its potential suitable areas were analyzed.
+Method Based on the distribution data and biological climate data of E. pseudoconspersa in China, MaxEnt model and ArcGIS software were used to predict the suitable area for E. pseudoconspersa in China under the current climate, and the distribution range and potential suitable area of E. pseudoconspersa in China in the 2050 and 2070 under SSP1-2.6, SSP2-4.5 and SSP5-8.5 climate change scenarios, and then the dominant environmental variables affecting the distribution of its potential suitable area were analyzed.

-Result (1) The dominant environmental variables affecting the distribution of the suitable habitat of E. pseudoconspersa were the precipitation of driest month, the annual precipitation, the min temperature of coldest month, the mean diurnal range (mean of monthly (max temp - min temp)) The optimum conditions were 28-148 mm the precipitation of driest month, 1 290−2 080 mm the annual precipitation, 1.0−10.1 ℃ the min temperature of coldest month and 7.2−8.5 ℃ the mean diurnal range (mean of monthly (max temp - min temp)).
-(2) Under the current climate conditions, the total suitable area of E. pseudoconspersa accounts for 20.0% of China’s land area, mainly distributed in the middle and lower reaches of the Yangtze River and South China, with a high suitable area of 642 000 km2, a medium suitable area of 618 000 km2, and a low suitable area of 660 000 km2.
-(3) In the next two periods and three climate scenarios, the suitable area of Camellia oleifera moth will be enlarged to different degrees, with the newly increased area of 94 000-331 000 km2 and the migration distance of the geographical distribution center between 24.4-125.1 km.
-The more obvious the climate warming is, the more the potential distribution area increases, and the farther the geographical distribution center moves.
+Result (1) The dominant environmental variables affecting the distribution of suitable habitat of E. pseudoconspersa were precipitation of the driest month, annual precipitation, min. temperature of the coldest month, and the mean diurnal range (mean of monthly (max. temp – min. temp)).
+The optimum conditions were precipitation of the driest month of 28−148 mm, annual precipitation of 1 290−2 080 mm, the min. temperature of the coldest month of 1.0−10.1 ℃, and mean diurnal range of 7.2−8.5 ℃.
+(2) Under the current climate conditions, the total suitable area of E. pseudoconspersa accounted for 20.0% of China’s land area, mainly distributed in the middle and lower reaches of the Yangtze River and South China, with a high suitable area of 642 000 km2, a medium suitable area of 618 000 km2, and a low suitable area of 660 000 km2.
+(3) In the next two periods and three climate scenarios, the suitable area of Camellia oleifera moth will be enlarged to different degrees, with the newly increased area of 93 000−330 000 km2 and the migration distance of geographical distribution center between 24.4−125.1 km.
+The more obvious the climate warming was, the more the potential distribution area increased, and the farther the geographical distribution center moved.

 • loading